Committed to Every Student’s Success

 Katherine has been sharing this work at conferences across the country in Maine, Texas, Oregon, Pennsylvania, Florida, Missouri, and Tennessee and has led professional development for over 1000 educators.
 She has presented for the Association for Middle Level Education, Learning Forward, the University of Southern Maine, the University of Southern Oregon, the Oregon School Board Association, and the Coalition of Oregon School Administrators, as well as others.
 She has led ongoing professional development focused on writing clear and explicit rubrics across all content areas and student habits at Ashland Middle School, Rogue River Elementary School, and Talent Middle School.
 Through this work she has created many tools including a “Rubric for Rubrics,” the “Rubrics Dos and Don’ts,” and the “Rubrics Facilitator’s Checklist.”

-Katherine has also served on the Board of Directors for Madrone Trail Charter School, the John Muir Magnet School, and the Oregon Middle Level Association.
-She is currently the Principal of Talent Middle School.
+Katherine has also served on the Board of Directors for Madrone Trail Charter School, the John Muir Magnet School, and the Oregon Middle Level Association and was the principal of Talent Middle School.
+She is currently the Administrator at The Siskiyou School.

-Steve Retzlaff (founder) began his career in education 26 years ago as a Teach For America Corp member, in the South Bronx.
-As a student who struggled in school himself, he always sought out strategies to engage, connect, and inspire students.
-Steve quickly learned that the better students understood his expectations, the more engaged and connected they were to their learning.
+Steve Retzlaff (founder) began his career in education in 1994 as a Teach For America corps member in the South Bronx.
+As a student who once struggled in school, Steve developed a passion for finding strategies to engage, connect, and inspire students.
+Early on, he discovered that when students clearly understood his expectations, they became more engaged and invested in their learning.

-Steve has enjoyed leading professional development with over 1000 educators, presenting this work at conferences for the Association for Middle Level Education, the University of Southern Maine, the University of Southern Oregon, the Oregon School Board Association, and the Coalition of Oregon School Administrators in states across the country including Maine, Texas, Oregon, Pennsylvania, Missouri, and Florida.
+Steve is also a dedicated professional development leader, having shared his expertise with over 1,000 educators nationwide.
+He has presented his work at conferences hosted by organizations such as the Association for Middle Level Education, the University of Southern Maine, the University of Southern Oregon, the Oregon School Board Association, and the Coalition of Oregon School Administrators.
+His influence has reached states across the country, including Maine, Texas, Oregon, Pennsylvania, Missouri, and Florida.

 Jim Westrick (founder and CEO) has been an educator for more than 31 years.
 He first started teaching in the Peace Corps in Kenya, East Africa.
 While primarily a high school science teacher, Jim has taught classes in every grade level, K-12, and served as a high school administrator.
 His work through a previous company, Collaborative Learning, Inc. sent him across the country to support dozens of schools and districts as they worked to map their curriculum and align to standards.